michoo/kingfisher/README.md

 # 🔐 Detection Rules at a Glance

 Kingfisher ships with hundreds of rules that cover everything from classic cloud keys to the latest LLM-API secrets.
-Below is an overview; click any category to see the exact rule IDs.
+Below is an overview:

 | Category | What we catch |
 |----------|---------------|